Zeldean/Vhalus-Codex/README.md

 - `/data/`: Contains JSON files that store character information and other structured data.
   - `characters.json`: A comprehensive list of important characters, their abilities, and affiliations.

-- `/pages/`: HTML pages that correspond to different sections of the codex, such as character biographies or detailed descriptions of magical artifacts.
+- `/pages/`: HTML pages that correspond to different sections of the codex, such as character biographies or detailed descriptions of magical artefacts.

 ## Getting Started 🚀